Lartu/ldpl/README.md

 ### 🔧 Compiler options

  * The `-f` flag can be used to pass extra options to the compiler when building extensions.
 For example, `-f=-lSDL` could be used to link against SDL.
+The `flag` statement can also be used as well (`flag "-lSDL"`) and its use is recommended.
  * By using `-r` you can just compile the project and print the C++ representation for that code.
  * You can set the output file for the compiled binary with the `-o` flag.
 For example, if you want to name your program "dog", you could compile it with `ldpl -o=dog main.ldpl`.
  * On Linux platforms, LDPL builds static binaries by default.
 If you want to build non-static ones use the `-ns` flag.